ozgurd2/falconio-challenge/README.md

 Then navigate to [http://localhost:8080](http://localhost:8080) in your browser.

 ## Architecture
-* DummyProductJsonController#createProduct : A REST endpoint is taking a dummy JSON input dummy json : io.falcon.challenge.dto.DummyProductDTO
+* ProductJsonController#createProduct : A REST endpoint is taking a dummy JSON input dummy json : io.falcon.challenge.dto.ProductDTO

   sample call :